deoryp/resume/README.md

 Joined Riot as a Java Backend Engineer tasked to develop in the integration layer between the monetization store and the inventory / game loop platform.
 Have since been transitioned into Store Tech Lead for the Store Team.
-My new role has been helping decide what technology choices we as a team move forward with in an effort to separate and rewrite a php monolithic project.
-We have to do this in flight, using various techniques that allow us to deprecate the old and integrate the new in manageable releasable pieces.
+My new role has been helping decide what technology choices we as a team move forward with in an effort to separate and rewrite a php monolithic project into a micro-service supported client side rendered application.
+This also provided Riot with an internal Store API to migrate away from using SQL scripts to RESTful API calls for things like season rewards and more.
+We have to do this in flight, using various techniques (proxies, shims and more) that allow us to deprecate the old and integrate the new in manageable releasable pieces.
 This has happened alongside releasing new features.
+My personal mission in this work was to deliver technical credit: build solutions that solved our current problem but also other teams problems at the same time.

 ### Sr. Software Engineer at Cedexis
 **March 2011 - January 2012** (11 months)

+Developed new features for the client portal for Cedexis main product, the CDN load-balancer.
 Used agile development on a 2 week release cycle.
 Team used jira to track issues, development was ticket based.
 Worked mostly in Java / Spring / Hibernate environment.
-Worked on the full stack, from writing jsp pages from html reference designs to implementing jQuery extensions, RESTful web controllers, creating RESTful web APIs, extending domain model objects and persisting them in the postgres database.
+Worked on the fullstack, from writing jsp pages from html reference designs to implementing jQuery extensions, RESTful web controllers, creating RESTful web APIs, extending domain model objects and persisting them in the postgres database.
 Used Spring MVC-based design for frontend.
 Used multi-tiered service layer for the backend.
 Project source control was git.

 ### Software Engineer (Contract) at Applied Minds
 **January 2009 - March 2011** (2 years 3 months)

-Worked with AVR32 and LPC2468 ARM7 micro-controllers performing various sensor and interface integration.
+Applied Minds is a company who solves problems for other companies.
+Sometimes this takes the form of a short term ideation and prototyping, so the work is varied and interesting.
+My involved projects ranged from kids toys, satellites, phone interaction experiments, file management software, and the occasional robot.
+Worked with AVR32 and LPC2468 ARM7 microcontrollers performing various sensor and interface integration; Java; Javascript; iOS;
 (Terse for NDA reasons; VidMe was part/during this contract)

 ### Java/Spring Software Engineer at Cedexis